eugenemedvediev/articles/tmux/tmux_use_case.md

 Conclusion.
 Actually, it is pretty easy to start to work with tmux.
 Don't be afraid of hotkeys, they are intuitive and simple.
 You can always type Ctrl+b ? to list them all.
 (Press `q` to exit from key bindings help screen)
 I hope you read this line :) as a bonus, I will give you key binding to detach from the session: Ctrl+b d.
-Here you can find alot of useful key bindings and commands ('Ctrl+b :' will allow you to type tmux command): https://tmuxcheatsheet.com
+Here you can find a lot of useful key bindings and commands ('Ctrl+b :' will allow you to type tmux command): https://tmuxcheatsheet.com
 To kill tmux session you can press 'Ctrl+b :' and type `:kill-session`.
 Good luck!